macmillan333/yaac_unity/README.md

 If you are using Windows 64-bit, download and unzip Yaac.zip, then run "Yet Another Asteroid Clone.exe".
 If you are using other OSes, you have to build a binary yourself.

-All UI and game logic is designed for a screen resolution of 1920x1080@60Hz.
-You are encouraged to set your screen to the same resolution before starting the game.
+All UI and game logic is designed for an aspect ratio of 16:9 and refresh rate of 60Hz.
+Using other aspect ratios or refresh rates may cause the game to behave abnormally.

 ## To build

-Install Unity 2019.2.1f1, clone this repo, then open the directory from Unity.
+Install [Unity 2019.2.2f1](https://unity3d.com/get-unity/download/archive), clone this repo, then open the directory from Unity or Unity Hub as a project.
 Hopefully there shouldn't be any warnings or errors.
 In Unity, click "File-->Build Settings" to build.

-You should be able build this game with a Unity version later than 2019.2.1f1, but no guarantees.
+You may be able build this game with a Unity version later than 2019.2.2f1, but no guarantees.

 This project should work on all desktop OSes, but I have only tested it on Windows 10 64-bit.